le-lenn/docker-sqlite-backup-s3/README.md

       # ENDPOINT_URL: https://your-provider-endpoint
       # DATABASE_PATH: /data/yourdb.sqlite
       # SQLITE_TIMEOUT_MS: 10000
+      # If backups are encrypted, you must set the same key here
+      # ENCRYPTION_KEY: your-strong-passphrase
     # Use a timestamp argument or 'latest'
     command: ["restore", "latest"]
     restart: "no"